JoeyDeSmet/OplossingenOndersteunendeVragenComputerarchitectuur/docs/chapters/chapter5/README.md

 - **Running**: The process is currently being executed by the CPU.
 - **Ready**: The process is ready to be executed by the CPU, but is currently waiting for the CPU to become available.
-- **Blocked**: The process is unable to continue execution because it is waiting for a resource sush as I/O or synchronization event.
+- **Blocked**: The process is unable to continue execution because it is waiting for a resource such as I/O or synchronization event.
 - **Terminated**: The process has completed execution or has been terminated by the OS.

 ### What do the abbreviations TCB and PCB mean and briefly explain their function?